-An inflatable camping mattress pretty much has one job: to be airtight.
-If something causes the mattress not to be airtight, well then, Houston, we have a problem.
+An inflatable sleeping pad pretty much has one job: to be airtight.
+If something causes the mattress not to be airtight, it’s time to repair your sleeping pad.

 How to use the Instant Repair Kit:

 How to use the Valve Repair Kit:

 Send Your Sleeping Pad to the Pros to Repair